simaosantos01/simaosantos01/README.md

 Click [here](https://github.com/simaosantos01/web-development-project) to access the project!

 ### :black_medium_square: Databases Project
 Project developed within the scope of the databases course unit and consisted on the design and implementation of a restaurant database.
+The database design follows carefully all the steps dictated on the book "Database Systems - A Practical Approach to Design, Implementation and Management" and for the implementation was used MSQL server.

 Click [here](https://github.com/simaosantos01/databases-project) to access the project!